Shoulder Pain Relief: Defrosting Your Frozen Shoulder

 Frozen shoulder can occur after an injury, from diseases such as diabetes or stroke, and it can occur from overuse of the shoulder.

-“Frozen shoulder is when the soft tissue around the shoulder joint stiffens and tightens up,” said Amanda Duboys, OT and Certified Hand Therapist at Bacharach’s Somers Point location.
+“Frozen shoulder is when the soft tissue around the shoulder joint stiffens and tightens up,” said Amanda Duboys, OT and Certified Hand Therapist at Bacharach’s Linwood location.
 “Next scar tissue forms which makes shoulder movement very painful and difficult.
 The injury can come on slowly but the recovery time could be a year or more.”

 When treating frozen shoulder, occupational therapists use a number of different treatment methods including: moist heat, gentle stretching, icing and home exercise programs.
 The treatments are designed to reduce pain and increase mobility.
 There are some cases of frozen shoulder that require surgery in order to heal, but surgery is usually a last resort.